 No annual fee

 This type of introductory offer waives the annual fee of the credit card for a promotional period, such as 12 months.
 Depending on the credit card, no annual fee promotions can save you tens, hundreds or thousands of dollars.
 Depending on the offer, you may be required to meet a minimum spend requirement or apply before an offer end date to take advantage of the waived annual fee.

 Reduced annual fee

-Bonus rewards points promotions
+Bonus reward points promotions

 Bonus frequent flyer points promotions